Troika Media Group Inc. (TRKA) Shares Soar Above 1-Year High

-The stock of Troika Media Group Inc. (NASDAQ: TRKA) has increased by 3.60 when compared to last closing price of 0.19.Despite this, the company has seen a loss of -3.70% in its stock price over the last five trading days.
+Troika Media Group Inc. (NASDAQ: TRKA)’s stock price has increased by 13.04 compared to its previous closing price of 0.18.
+However, the company has seen a 3.06% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in Troika Media Group Inc. (NASDAQ: TRKA) Right Now?